Our Services

 Helpful Resources

-Rib cage pain with a deep breath often stems from muscle strain or costochondritis, but it can also come from pleurisy, a rib injury or fracture, anxiety-related tension, lung problems like pneumonia or a pulmonary embolism, or even heart issues.
+Rib cage pain when taking a deep breath is most often caused by muscle strain or costochondritis (inflammation of the cartilage connecting ribs to the breastbone).
+However, it can also signal pleurisy, a rib injury or fracture, anxiety-related muscle tension, lung conditions such as pneumonia or pulmonary embolism, or in some cases, heart-related problems.

 Understanding what might be causing your pain can help you decide whether you can manage it at home or if you should speak to a doctor.